Félicien Kabuga: Life as a fugitive

 Kabuga fled Rwanda in 1994 as it was being conquered by the Rwandan Patriotic Front.
 He first attempted to enter Switzerland, but was ordered to leave.
 He went to Kinshasa in the Democratic Republic of the Congo and was later believed to be residing in Nairobi, Kenya.

 In September 1995, before any indictment and before he was named as a suspected planner of the genocide, Kabuga registered and ran a business, Nshikabem Agency, in Nairobi.

-In 2003, a young Kenyan journalist helping American agents from the Federal Bureau of Investigation track down Kabuga was murdered.
+In 2003, a young Kenyan journalist helping U.S. agents from the Federal Bureau of Investigation track down Kabuga was murdered.

-In a speech given on 28 August 2006 during his visit to Kenya, then-US Senator Barack Obama accused Kenya of "allowing [Kabuga] to purchase safe haven."
+In a speech given on 28 August 2006 during his visit to Kenya, then-U.S. Senator Barack Obama accused Kenya of "allowing [Kabuga] to purchase safe haven."
 The Kenyan government called the allegation "an insult to the people of this country."

-According to June 2008 reports by a Norwegian-based blogger calling himself African Press International (API), Kabuga was in hiding in Oslo, and might be seeking to turn himself in.
+According to June 2008 reports by a Norwegian-based blogger calling himself African Press International (API), Kabuga was in hiding in Oslo, and may have been seeking to turn himself in.
 Authorities dismissed this claim as a hoax.

-The United States State Department offered a reward of $5 million for information leading to Kabuga's arrest.
-On June 14, 2008, KTN News Kenya reported that Kabuga had been arrested the day before and was being held at Gigiri Police Station in Nairobi.
+The United States State Department offered a reward of US$5 million for information leading to Kabuga's arrest.
+On 14 June 2008, KTN News Kenya reported that Kabuga had been arrested the day before and was being held at Gigiri Police Station in Nairobi.
 Later the suspect was found to be a local university lecturer, not Kabuga, and released.
-It was earlier suspected that Kabuga resided in Kenya and was to be running businesses and enjoying protection from either the Kenyan government or some influential figures within the country.
+It was earlier suspected that Kabuga resided in Kenya and was running businesses and enjoying protection from either the Kenyan government or some influential figures within the country.